Supporting Breastfeeding to Save the Earth

-As you sit and gaze into your baby’s eyes while you nourish your little one with your sweet warm milk consider, you are saving precious resources that cost the earth – literally.
+As you sit and gaze into your baby’s eyes while you breastfeed your little one, you are not just nourishing your baby, you are saving precious resources that cost the earth – literally.

-This isn’t about shaming mums who for whatever reasons do use infant formula, it’s about acknowledging that if we gave more support to women who want to breastfeed, we could have a significant impact on the environment.
+This isn’t about guilt or shaming mums who for whatever reasons do use infant formula, it’s about acknowledging that if we gave more support to women who want to breastfeed, we could have a significant impact on the environment and climate change.

 A study published in the British Medical Journal notes: ‘breastfeeding uses few resources and produces minimal or zero waste.
 The associated infant and maternal health outcomes produce healthier populations that use fewer healthcare resources.
 The production of unnecessary infant and toddler formulas exacerbates environmental damage and should be a matter of increasing global concern.’